 Texas Civil Practice and Remedies Code § 16.003 generally permits claimants two years to file their case.
 Unless your case has special circumstances, like a minor being harmed, you will be barred from pursuing financial recovery if you wait too long to take civil action.

-What You Can Do to Help Your Accident Claim
+What You Can Do To Help Your Accident Case

 The aftermath of any car accident can be a very confusing time, and the do’s and don’ts might be unclear.